 • Query-dependent reserves - Compare for instance the queries "car insurance" and "common cause principle" in a web search engine.
-Since the advertising potential of a search varies considerably with the query, it makes sense to investigate various ways to define query-dependent reserves (Charles and Chickering, 2012).
+Since the advertising potential of a search

 The data collected using the simple mainline reserve randomization can also be used to estimate what would have been measured if we had increased all the mainline reserves by a query-dependent multiplier $\rho^(x)$.
 This is simply achieved by reweighting each sample ω_i with